 Smart things the agent does for you

-• Reads files you attach.
-Upload documents directly in the conversation – requirement specifications, emails from the buyer, previous responses – and the agent will use them in its work, or save them to the knowledge base for you.
+Reads files you attach.
+Upload PDF, Word, and Excel files directly in the conversation – requirement specifications, emails from the buyer, or previous responses – and the agent will use them in its work, or save them to the knowledge base for you.

 Follow along while the agent works

 The agent can ask you questions along the way if something is unclear.
-Reply directly in the conversation, or send a follow-up to adjust course.
-You can also stop it with the stop button at any time.
+Reply directly in the conversation, or minimize the question if you need to read the context behind it before answering.
+You can also stop it with the stop button or Esc at any time.

 Tips